alaprais/alaprais/README.md

 Drawn to the arcane promises of DL/AI automatons.
 Curious about the sooth-sayers of causality.
 And fascinated by how to make it all happen.

-When I'm not writing intros I spend my time with music, games, books, and a suite of miscellaneous revolving hobbies.

 🥇 Top fan of 📚 libgen 📚